rpopic2/muscalc/ReadMe.md

 # muscalc
+Musical calculator package for Max.
+I made this for final assignment.

 This package was created using the Min-DevKit for Max, an API and supporting tools for writing externals in modern C++.